 Our product candidate, gemcabene, is a novel, once-daily, oral therapy designed to target known lipid metabolic pathways to lower levels of LDL-C, hsCRP and triglycerides.
 Gemcabene shares many of the attributes of statin therapy, including broad therapeutic applications, convenient route of administration and cost-effective manufacturing process, but does not appear to increase the reporting of myalgia when added to statin therapy.
-Gemcabene has also shown additive LDL-C lowering in combination with stable low, moderate or high intensity statin therapy.
+Gemcabene has also shown additive LDL-C lowering in combination with stable low, moderate or high-intensity statin therapy.
 We also plan to develop a fixed-dose combination product of gemcabene with atorvastatin to enhance market adoption and maximize the likelihood of commercial success.

 We are developing multiple indications for gemcabene, ranging from HoFH, an orphan indication, to more prevalent conditions, such as HeFH, ASCVD and SHTG.
-During the first half of 2016, we plan to initiate three Phase 2b trials for gemcabene: an 8 to 10 patient trial for HoFH, a 100 to 200 patient trial for hypercholesterolemia on maximally tolerated statins, including HoFH and ASCVD patients, and a 120 to 150 patient trial for SHTG.
-We expect top-line results from the first of these trials to start reading out at the end of 2016 through 2017.
+By the end of 2016, we plan to initiate three late stage clinical trials for gemcabene: an 8 patient trial for HoFH, a 212 patient trial for hypercholesterolemia on high-intensity statin therapy including HeFH and ASCVD patients, and a 80 to 120 patient trial for SHTG.
+We expect early results from the first of these trials to start reading out by the end of 2016 and continuing through the second half of 2017.